[Workplace Whiz, ep. 06] Should Office Workers Get Paid And Promoted More Than Remote Employees?

 What do the leaders have to say about it, though?

-We asked them what they really think about their remote workforce and, in particular, the debate about remote workers’ pay and career growth.
+We also wanted to involve more workplace leaders in the discussion, so we asked them what they really think about their remote workforce and, in particular, the debate about remote workers’ pay and career growth.
 Here’s what we found:

 TL;DR: